 First, you need a feed reader.
 Performing a search for "RSS Feed Readers" in any major online search engine such as Google or Yahoo! will produce a bundle of software options — many of which are free or at little cost.

 Once you've obtained a feed reader, subscribing to an RSS feed is as simple as looking for the appropriate feed link.
-Most Web sites that publish an RSS feed will display a tiny orange box or button labeled "RSS" or "XML."
+Most Web sites that publish an RSS feed will display a tiny orange box or a button labeled "RSS" or "XML."